Data-Driven Sparse Structure Selection for Deep Neural Networks: Experiments

 \section{Experiments}

 In this section, we evaluate the effectiveness of our method on three standard datasets, including CIFAR-10, CIFAR-100 \cite{krizhevsky2009learning} and ImageNet LSVRC 2012 \cite{russakovsky2015imagenet}.
 For neuron pruning, we adopt VGG16 \cite{simonyan2014very}, a classical plain network to validate our method.
 As for blocks and groups, we use two state-of-the-art networks, ResNet \cite{he2016identity} and ResNeXt \cite{xie2016aggregated} respectively.
+To prove the practicability of our method, we further experiment in a very lightweight network, PeleeNet \cite{wang2018pelee}.

 For optimization, we adopt NAG \cite{sutskever2013importance,bengio2013advances} and our modified APG to update weights $\W$ and scaling factors $\lam$, respectively.
 We set weight decay of $\W$ to 0.0001 and fix momentum to 0.9 for both $\W$ and $\lam$.
 The weights are initialized as in \cite{he2016deep} and all scaling factors are initialized to be 1.
 All the experiments are conducted in MXNet \cite{chen2015mxnet}.
-The code will be made publicly available if the paper is accepted.